YungCholesterol/shoe-bot/README.md

 The bot does not need to manage channels, messages, roles, or members.
-For the smallest transient data scope, deny the bot role **View Channel** everywhere except the dedicated game channel.
+For the smallest transient data scope, deny the bot role **View Channel** everywhere except the dedicated game channels.

 ## Message Content Intent